ethereum/act/examples/homogeneous/README.md

 The smt-checker can in some cases also automatically infer invariants.

-The examples above are easy for SMT-solvers to reason about, since they deal with expressions of [linear arithmetic](https://cse-wiki.unl.edu/wiki/images/0/04/DecisionProcedure-Chapter5a.pdf).
-Linear arithmetic expressions can contain any valid combination of the symbols `<, <=, and, or, ==, +, -`, but they can crucially not contain multiplication by a an unknown variable.
+The examples above are easy for SMT solvers to reason about, since they deal with expressions of [linear arithmetic](https://cse-wiki.unl.edu/wiki/images/0/04/DecisionProcedure-Chapter5a.pdf).
+Linear arithmetic expressions can contain any valid combination of the symbols `<, <=, and, or, ==, +, -`, but they can crucially not contain multiplication between variables.

 ## Non-linear invariants